 Consider the following:

-- the larger the wheels, the easier the chair is to push, whether independently or by your helper;
+- the larger the wheels, the easier the chair is to push, whether independently or by your helper

-- smooth surfaced floors are easier to push over than carpet;
+- smooth surfaced floors are easier to push over than carpet

-- chairs with removable or foldaway armrests are usually easier to transfer on to than those with fixed armrests;
+- chairs with removable or foldaway armrests are usually easier to transfer on to than those with fixed armrests

-- footrests that fold up and/or swing away can also make transfers easier, and safer;
+- footrests that fold up and/or swing away can also make transfers easier and safer

 - chairs with a folding frame can be useful for storing and transporting.

-Shower chairs with castor base
+Shower chairs with castor bases

-Mobile shower, over toilet and commode chairs Mobile shower, over toilet & commode chairs (also called sanichairs) can be used in a shower but are also designed as mobile chairs with an aperture or hinged toilet seat for use over a toilet.
+Mobile combined shower, over toilet and commode chairs (sometimes called sanichairs) can be used in a shower but are also designed as mobile chairs with an aperture or hinged toilet seat for use over a toilet.

 Shower head holders

-If an existing shower installation is positioned where you can't reach the shower head then shower head holders are available from many highstreet and DIY stores.
+If an existing shower installation is positioned where you can't reach the shower head, then shower head holders are available from many high street and DIY stores.
 They can usually be fixed to a wall with either screws or a suction cup attachment.
 Some shower head holders incorporate a built-in handrail.

-Half height shower screens and enclosures
+Shower screens and enclosures

 Shower screens and enclosures can be either wall fixed or portable and can be used in a range of walk-in showers or wet rooms.

 Long handled bathing aids

-Wall-mounted body driers can be positioned in the shower cubicle or on the wall in a shower area.
+Wall-mounted body dryers can be positioned in the shower cubicle or on the wall in a shower area.
 It is not possible to dry all areas of the body from a seated position.

 If space is available it may be possible to create an area adjacent to the shower area or have an extended cubicle which provides a dry area for dressing.
 This could be formed of a long bench seat which you can slide across.